medama-io/medama/README.md

 - 📊 **Real-Time Analytics:** Gain instant insights with real-time analytics, allowing you to monitor website performance and user interactions as they happen.
 - 🔒 **Privacy-Focused:** Using a lightweight tracker of less than 1KB that operates without relying on cookies, IP addresses, or additional identifiers, this project ensures compliance with GDPR, PECR, and other privacy regulations.
+- 🧪 **Easy To Integrate:** Built with the [OpenAPI specification](https://oss.medama.io/api-reference/introduction), the server can run headlessly as an API, enabling seamless integration into your personal or professional dashboards.
 - 💼 **Self-Hostable:** Using embedded databases such as SQLite and DuckDB, this approach has a single-binary straightforward setup with no external dependencies.
 It's a lightweight solution that can efficiently run on a VM with 256MB of memory for most small websites.

 ## License